Kamil13333/statistical-raports/README.md

-# statistical-raports
+# statistical-reports

-This repository contains raports from my various statistical classes.
+This repository contains reports from my various statistical classes.